Diethood » Recipes » Dinner Recipes » Cauliflower Casserole

 Katerina | Diethood

-This Cheesy Cauliflower, Broccoli and Sausage Bake is a creamy low-carb dinner made with smoked sausage and hearty vegetables.
-It's an easy, cheesy casserole recipe the whole family will love!
+This cheesy Cauliflower Casserole is a creamy, low-carb dinner made with smoked sausage and hearty vegetables.
+It's a delicious and easy casserole recipe the whole family will love!

 4.55 from 44 votes